 by Amanda Mears

-If there was a study done on the area of your house with the most traffic, main hallways would probably top the list.
+If there was a study done on the area of your house with the most traffic, your hallways would probably top the list.
 Luckily, there's a rug sized especially to protect your carpet and wood floors from constant wear.
-Rectangular runner rugs can provide a sound barrier and protect feet from cold floors, but they also make a big impact in a small space.
-Before you start shopping, think about what will work best for the space you have in mind and use these tips.
+Runner rugs can provide a sound barrier and protect feet from cold floors, but they also make a big style impact in a small space.
+Before you start shopping for runners, think about what will work best for the space you have in mind and use these tips.

 Measure before you shop.
 Although the shape of runners seems pretty basic, they come in a few different widths and several different lengths to fit almost any hallway.
 Measure your hallway four inches from the walls to get a rug that fits perfectly.
 Most runners are about 2-feet wide, and a very small hallway may only need an accent rug.
 Runner lengths range from 6 feet to more than 15 feet, so you can find one that will suit your long hallways.

 Look at materials.
 Depending on what your runner is made of, you can use it indoors or outdoors.
 For indoor runners, try a hand-knotted Persian rug or a wool shag rug.
-If you plan on using your runner outdoors, look for durable outdoor rugs made from synthetic materials that are completely weather resistant.
-Organic materials, like sea grass or jute, are also good for outdoor rugs and are eco-friendly as well.
+If you plan on using your runner outdoors, look for durable outdoor runners made from synthetic materials that are completely weather resistant.
+Organic materials, like sea grass or jute, are good indoors and out and are eco-friendly as well.

 Don't forget the rug pad.
 Runners are going to see a lot of foot traffic, so be sure to use a rug pad to help keep them in place.
 Rug pads will also add padding for feet and help protect your floors from wear.